gitcompu/pcbwork/PHH_IOExpander.md

 The two ports GAH and GBH headers exposes the two 8 bit ports of 23017.
 These two headers (GAH and GBH) are 5V tolerant (due to proteection from LEDs)

-## Cautions
-When using header GBH , do not set the port as output (as any external circuit putting LOW on the header pin , while B port pin is set to HIGH, will cause huge current to flow thru corresponding LED.

 So in a Nutshell
   - Used as a LED blink mode (not connecting anything on headers GAH and GBH) , safe to put 23017 ports in output mode.